muydanny/backend-curriculum-site/module2/lessons/feature_testing.md

 As a user
 When I visit an Artist's show page
 Then I see the Artist's name
-And I see the Artist's average song lenth
+And I see the Artist's average song length
 And I see the Artist's total song count
 ```